nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 08 - The Velvet Trap.md

 ### Scene 2: The Cipher / Safehouse, "The Rusty Gear"

 - **Key Event:** Angelica and Lisbet use the key to unlock the data-chip, which reveals a 3D star chart and a schematic of the Zenith that points to the Museum of Pre-History.
-  - _Character Defining Moment:_ **Angelica Vance** — Her ability to recognize order in the seemingly random "aesthetic" encryption highlights her analytical intelligence and unique heritage.
+  - _Character Defining Moment:_ **Angelica Ward** — Her ability to recognize order in the seemingly random "aesthetic" encryption highlights her analytical intelligence and unique heritage.

 ---